rndmorris/Salis-Arcana/CONTRIBUTING.md

 without irrevocably impacting the save file.
 NBT on tile entities and items can be used to track additional data without long-term consequences.

-### Increase compatability with other mods
+### Increase compatibility with other mods
 Thaumcraft has been around for over a decade, which means there's already a rich ecosystem of other mods designed to be compatible with it, be they add-ons or standalone mods.
 Mechanisms by which other mods can use Salis Arcana's changes and features should be made available through the api package where reasonable.
-Mods that are still being actively maintained should be encouraged to use these mechanisms.
+Mods that are still being actively maintained should be encouraged to use those mechanisms.

-Compatibility with mods that are closed-source and/or unmaintained should be added by Salis Arcana itself when needed.
+Compatibility with mods that are unmaintained should be added by Salis Arcana itself when needed.

 ## Standards and Best Practices